lindonroberts/academic-website/content/publication/ghost-imaging-2023/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "Optics Express"
 publication_short: ""

-abstract: "A set of non-configurable transversely-displaced masks has been designed and fabricated to generate high-quality X-ray illumination patterns for use in imaging technique such as ghost imaging (GI), ghost projection, and speckle tracking.
+abstract: "A set of non-configurable transversely-displaced masks has been designed and fabricated to generate high-quality X-ray illumination patterns for use in imaging techniques such as ghost imaging (GI), ghost projection, and speckle tracking.
 The designs include a range of random binary and orthogonal patterns, fabricated through a combination of photolithography and gold electroplating techniques.
 We experimentally demonstrated that a single wafer can be used as an illumination mask for GI, employing individual illumination patterns and also a mixture of patterns, using a laboratory X-ray source.
-The quality of the reconstructed X-ray ghost images have been characterized and evaluated through a range of metrics."
+The quality of the reconstructed X-ray ghost images has been characterized and evaluated through a range of metrics."

 # Summary.
 An optional shortened abstract.
 summary: ""